formkit/docs-content/api-reference/formkit-core.md

 Registers a new plugin on the node and its subtree.

-* run = should the plugin be executed or not * library = should the plugin's library function be executed (if there)
+- run = should the plugin be executed or not.
+- library = should the plugin's library function be executed (if there).

 ### walk

-Performs a function on the node and every node in the subtree.
+Performs a function on the node and every node in its subtree.
 This is an expensive operation so it should be done very rarely and only lifecycle events that are relatively rare like boot up and shut down.

 ## Functions